dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

 In practice this means that application developers are unable to target "Linux", they have to target many Linux distributions.
-This is most evident when clicking "Download" button opens a menu with the set of packages to choose from, but even then the application may not work on the target ditsribution if it was not tested and adjusted by the developer for this particular distribution.
+This is most evident when clicking "Download" button opens a menu with the set of packages to choose from, but even then the application may not work it was not tested on this particular distribution.

 ## Consequences for niche Linux distributions